donboulton666/bibwoe.com/src/content/posts/jew-who.md

 For century's the Jewish people toiled with the Egyptian people and the other tribes side by side.
 Under Enoch's direction to build the Greatest City's and Structures of antiquity.

 So they thought it was somewhat there's also, as I would think.
 The Egyptian's did not view it that way, as the Jews whom were not slaves for most of the time in Egypt, they were very well paid and cared for Engineers and Skilled Workers, we would say upper Middle class!
-I can somewhat see the Egyptians point also, that the Jews jobs were over, go away we cannot afford you, or feed you!
+I can somewhat see the Egyptians point also, that the Jews jobs were over, go away we cannot afford you, or to feed you!

 Exodus to Alexandria and Jerusalem, several major trade crossroads with a lot of different cultures was the only place they could somewhat fit in.
 Plus Both Alexandria and Jerusalem had work and food.
 Jerusalem was route of the four winds, meaning from Jerusalem the trade went all directions.
-Alexandria was a major port with lots of work and traid.
+Alexandria was a major port with lots of work and triad.

 At that point God turned from his Blessed to His Cursed, forced to wonder the Earth with no place to call home.